g12mcgov/StudyBug/README.md

 One the of the inherit problems with StudyBug V1 was that it was slow because it booked 2-hour blocks one at a time, refreshing the web-driver each time so as to make sure it wasn't booking a room that had been reserved in the time it took to execute the script.
 As a result, we saw sub-optimal performance, often resulting in random time blocks not being booked.

 However, StudyBug V2 books studyrooms much differently.
+It's a classic "divide-and-conquer" algorithm.
 Here's how it works:

   * 1) Scrapes ZSR website for HTML
   * 2) Parses HTML, finding open rooms